JasperGrant/ECED3901-Competition-2024/README.md

 **Q: How can I identify which COM Port the Arduino is connected to?**
 A: Open a new terminal.
 Type "cd /dev", then "ls".
 A large list of files should appear.
 You should look for a file named ttyUSBX or ttyACMX, where X is a number associated with the port for serial connection that your Arduino is attached using.

-**Q: Are the namespaces that our competition specific launch files contained in going to be uniquely named, or do we have to change them to team_x_launch?**
-A: Aside from /CompetitionStart, /team_x_ready, and /team_x_pose (which will be remapped to the global namespace), your namespace should be completely unique to you.